walliski/myranks-for-gokz/README.md

 is after all a ranking, and not a progression system, so the player that has the most score will always have the best rank, be it 100 score or 100 000.

+The plugin requires GOKZ Localranks to be in use, and that maps that you want to calculate rank based on should be in the `cfg/sourcemod/gokz/gokz-localranks-mappool.cfg` file, and you run `!updatemappool` to mark them as ranked maps.
+Note that this marks them in the DB, so if you have multiple servers on the same DB, they will share the same pool and you only have to do this on one server.

 ## Plugins & Commands

 This plugin consists of three main plugins.